 Check all buttons

-Turn the phone on and check all the buttons work as they should.
-This includes the home button, volume button and power button.
+Turn the phone on and check that all the buttons work as they should.
+This includes the home button, the volume button and the power button.
 Do they feel like they should when they are pressed?
 Does the phone react quickly?
 Buttons which don’t feel right or fail to click properly may indicate grit or debris inside the casing and could mean issues down the line.

 Confirm that the phone is compatible with your network